 client’s contact person with whom the information may be verified (name, business telephone number and email, in compliance with the applicable personal data protection laws in the country of the Contractor).

 The Contractor is entitled to use a pattern attached in Annex 3b hereof for proving fulfilment of the technical qualification.

-In accordance with the provision under Section 79(2)(e) of the Act, the Contractor shall submit a description of technical facilities as follows:

-The Contractor shall prove, that it has implemented security processes in place to ensure the production security integrity (transport incl.) in the minimal level of the “ISO 14298 Management of security printing processes” or “CWA 15374 Security management system for suppliers to the security printing industry”, respectively all the following requirements, which arise from requirements of ISO 14298 and CWA 15374: